 Dirty water kills more children than war, malaria, HIV/AIDS and traffic accidents combined

 75 percent of the people in Latin America and the Caribbean suffer from chronic dehydration because of poor water

 90 percent of wastewater produced in underdeveloped countries is discharged untreated into local waters

 80 percent of China’s major rivers are so degraded that they no longer support aquatic life

 90 percent of all groundwater systems under major cities in China are contaminated

-75 percent of India’s rivers and lakes are so polluted that they should not be used for drinking
+75 percent of India’s rivers and lakes are so polluted that they should not be used for drinking or bathing

 60 percent of rural Russians drink water from contaminated wells